 - A student must have earned at least a C- in BIO 201 Foundations of Biological Inquiry in order to enroll in any BIO course numbered 200 or above.
-A passing grade in CHE 201 is also required for BIO 211. - Completion of (or exemption from) MAT 120, FYS and FYW is a prerequisite for enrollment in BIO 221 Ecology and Field Biology. - A passing grade in BIO 211 Cell Biology and Biochemistry is a prerequisite for enrollment in BIO 231 Genetics. - A passing grade in at least three 200-level core courses (i.e., BIO 201, BIO 211, BIO 221, and BIO 231) is a prerequisite for enrollment in any 400-level biology course.
+A passing grade in CHE 201 is also required for BIO 211. - Completion of (or exemption from) MAT 120 and FYS is a prerequisite for enrollment in BIO 221 Ecology and Field Biology. - A passing grade in BIO 211 Cell Biology and Biochemistry is a prerequisite for enrollment in BIO 231 Genetics. - A passing grade in at least three 200-level core courses (i.e., BIO 201, BIO 211, BIO 221, and BIO 231) is a prerequisite for enrollment in any 400-level biology course.
 Depending on the course, a student may be co-enrolled in the fourth 200-level course while taking a 400-level course. - BIO 498 Biological Seminar is a full course unit (4 semester hours) and is a writing-intensive (W) course designed to meet the TCNJ Liberal Learning requirements.
 Students are required to pass all 200-level core courses (i.e., BIO 211, BIO 221, and BIO 231) before they can enroll in BIO 498.
 The core courses cannot be taken as co-requisites in the same semester as BIO 498.
 Students planning on studying abroad during their final year at TCNJ should take note of this requirement. - BIO 390/Biology Internship and BIO 399/Biology Research Internship may be taken for credit only once for any particular research experience.
-Students may not receive both transfer research credit and BIO 399 credit for the same research experience.

-Independent Research Pre-requisites:
+Independent Research Prerequisites: